Tongariro Crossing (21-26 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 end, "Dad, I'm never going for a walk with you again."
 Ha!) and also a fair amount of older people.

-Isn't this sign above a wonderful welcome - not - as the climb begins to incline rather steeply.
+Isn't this sign above a wonderful welcome - not - as the climb begins to incline rather steeply up the Devil's Staircase.
 Gulp - this is a serious business.

 7h 59m in our case, not that